core-wg/resource-directory/draft-ietf-core-resource-directory.md

 grp1234._group._udp.bc.example.com  IN TXT
                                      txtver=1;path=/light/grp1
 ~~~~

+The details of the mapping are described in {{ietf-core-rd-dns-sd}}.

 From then on applications, not familiar with the existence of the RD, can use DNS to access the lighting group.